karafka/waterdrop/README.md

 There also a *message*, *after_message* and *before_message* proc parameter that will be evaluated in the methods object context.

+**Note**: If you use waterdrop in aspect way, the message will be parsed to JSON as default.
+If you want to change this behaviour, you must override WaterDrop::Aspects::Formatter class.
 #### Before aspects hookup

 ```ruby